mckennadale/Spartan-Training/README.md

 1. Change the current working directory to the location where you want the cloned directory
 1. Type 'git clone', and then paste the URL you copied earlier.
 1. Press 'Enter' to create your local clone.

+You can find both the source of this information and learn more about the process on the following link: [Cloning A Repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ### Credits